Write Clearly at the Detail Level

 Spell correctly.

 If you have a typo in your subject line, your message may be lost forever.
-For instance, if you spell “Bluestone” as “Bluestnoe” and that message gets filed away, the automatic search function will never find the message.
+For instance, if you spell “Bluestone” as “Bluestnoe” and the message is filed away, the automatic search function will never find the message.

 Choose Clear Words